Actindo-AG/Documentation/Fulfillment/Integration/01a_Fiege.md

 - A Fiege connection has been established, see [Create a Fiege connection](#create-a-fiege-connection).
 - The warehouses to be managed by Fiege have been configured in the *Warehouse* module.
-- The corresponding order workflows have been defined in the *Workflows* module.

-[comment]: <> (Unsicher von Workflows - prerequisite für die Settings?)

 #### Procedure